mbideau/cryptkey-from-usb-mtp/README.md

 ```

 ### cryptsetup
-You should already have `cryptsetup` installed.
+You should already have **cryptsetup** installed.
-Else, on Debian/Ubuntu you can install them with:
+Else, on Debian/Ubuntu you can install it with:
 ```sh
 debian> apt install cryptsetup
 ```

 ### shellcheck
-If you want to check for shell errors and POSIX compatibility, you will need `shellcheck` binary.
+If you want to check for shell errors and POSIX compatibility, you will need **shellcheck** binary.
-On Debian/Ubuntu you can install them with:
+On Debian/Ubuntu you can install it with:
 ```sh
 debian> apt install shellcheck
 ```